 The music of TJ Doyle exceeds all expectations.
 That you would have any that are less than to expect greatness, is troubling.
 Get that looked at!
-Actually, you should just jump right in because when you do, you’ll encounter all the pleasantries you should expect from a first meeting before you find that you’re in great company.
+Actually, you should just jump right into TJ Doyle’s music because when you do, you’ll encounter all the pleasantries you should expect from any first meeting where you find that you’re in great company.
+A

-There is so much warmth with TJ Doyle.
-Combine twinkling guitars with a commanding sense of purpose, TJ Doyle is here to stay.
-His latest track this year “Unconditional”, has everything you love about his work.
+But once you do, you’ll find that there is so much warmth with TJ Doyle.
+Combine twinkling guitars with a commanding and yet genuine sense of purpose, and you’ve got an aural testament that TJ Doyle is here to stay.
+His “Unconditional” track has everything you already love or will love about his work.
 If you’ve never heard of TJ; it’s not too late to start now.
-His new track is just a taste of what his third album will bring, due out sometime soon.
-As of this writing, we’re still anticipating great things.

-There’s also so much coldness in the world, but you would never know when you’re in the presence of Doyle’s music.
-He’s like a warm house in the middle of a blizzard, tempting you with hot cocoa and maybe even some bourbon, cause, I like me some bourbon.
+There’s also so much coldness in the world, but you would never know when you’re in the aural presence of Doyle’s music.
+His is like a warm house in the middle of a blizzard, tempting you in with hot cocoa and maybe even some bourbon, cause, I like me some bourbon.

-Most of TJ Doyle’s music is build from the standard rock riff, but he builds with patience and a steadfast pursuit to bring calm to a turbulent flow what could turn out to be some sub-standard songs.
+Most of TJ Doyle’s music is built from the standard rock riff, but he builds with patience and a steadfast pursuit to bring calm to a turbulent flow that, were it not for Doyle, could have turned out some sub-standard songs.

 The fact is that he’s got a very capable five-piece band behind him to make these songs fitting of the wise and all-knowing TJ Doyle.
 His androgynous vocals also add more to the aesthetic of his work than the standard listener might expect.
 I can’t even imagine how anyone who isn’t familiar with the musician’s work, could not be pulled into the fullness of these sounds and his voice.